ISO 27001 vs. 27002: Understanding the Differences

 The International Organization for Standardization and the International Electrotechnical Commission jointly publish the ISO/IEC 27000 standard for information security.
-The difference between ISO 27001 and 27002 is that the former covers all of the requirements for certification and the latter expands on the brief descriptions of controls in Annex A of ISO 27001.
-Learn more about the distinction between ISO 27001 vs ISO 27002 and how to use these standards to certify to ISO 27001.
+The difference between ISO 27001 and 27002 is that the former covers all of the requirements for certification and the latter expands on the brief descriptions of controls in Annex A. Learning about the distinctions between ISO 27001 and ISO 27002 can help a business certify to ISO 27001 and improve its information security.

 Compyl ISO 27001 and 27002 Controls